tc39/proposal-ses/README.md

      a plain object.
-       * This fresh global object is populated with overriding bindings for the evaluators with global names, `eval` and `Function`, binding each of these globals to fresh objects that inherit from the corresponding objects from proto-SES realm.
+       * This fresh global object is populated with overriding bindings for the evaluators with global names, `eval` and `Function`.
+It binds each of these names to fresh objects that inherit from the corresponding objects from the proto-SES realm.
        * It then copies the own enumerable properties from `endowments` onto this global,
        * evaluates `src` as if by